-SWL Pub of the Year 2016: 7 pubs in contention
+SWL Pub of the Year 2016: Sultan wins vote

 The CAMRA SW London Pub of the Year 2016 has been won by the Sultan in Sourh Wimbledon which last topped the poll for 2003.

 Request for information on a closed pub: can you help?